German Colony, Jerusalem: Templer settlement

+Templers of the German colony in Jerusalem that passed away were initially buried in the Protestant cemetery on Mount Zion.

+Several years later, Samuel Gobat, the bishop, declared that they were "no longer Christians" and hence would not be buried there.
+The widow of Templer Peter Schmidt bought a block of land south of the settlement in 1878.
+It was designated for the interment of Templers, and her husband was the first to be laid to rest there.

+The community's leaders, notably their leader Christoph Hoffman and his son Christoph Hoffman II, are interred in the western section of the cemetery next to the entrance.

+At the back of the cemetery there is a mass grave of those who were buried in the German colonies in Jaffa, Sarona and Wilhelma whose graves were moved to Jerusalem between 1952 and 1970.

 Christian Arab settlement

 As the neighborhood expanded south along the valley, many of the lots were purchased by well-to-do Christian Arab families who were attracted by its location between the road to Bethlehem and the developing neighborhoods of Katamon, Talbiya, and Baka.
 These neighborhoods were populated by some of Jerusalem's wealthiest Arabs.

 One of the most famous Christian families in Hebron (Khalil) is Abu Gharbieh, which helped to improve the foundations of the city.

 State of Israel

 The Arab residents of Katamon fled in 1948, in the wake of fierce battles for control of the area during the Arab–Israeli War.
 The abandoned homes in the German Colony and other parts of Katamon were used to house new immigrants.
 Since the end of the 20th century, the neighborhood has undergone a process of gentrification.
 Efforts are being made to restore old landmark buildings and incorporate some of their architectural features, such as arched windows and tiled roofs, in new construction.
 Numerous cafes, bars, restaurants, and boutiques have opened in the neighborhood, and many affluent families have moved there, pushing up the price of real estate.
 The German Colony has a large English-speaking population, with the English speaking community comprising both families and singles, permanent immigrants and visitors.
 The neighborhood was home to the Smadar Theater, once a gathering place for the artisterati.

 During the Second Intifada, in September 2003, a Palestinian suicide bomber blew himself up outside Café Hillel on Emek Refaim Street, killing seven people.
 In February 2004, another suicide bombing took place on bus #14a as it was leaving the neighborhood northwards.
 Eight were killed.
 A small stone monument was erected on top of the fence of the old train station, facing the location of the attack.
 It is visible from the main northern entrance to the German Colony, across from Liberty Bell Park.